MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

 ![C++ Build Insights SDK Activities]({{ '/' | absolute_url }}/assets/images/per-post/investigating-cpp-compile-times-4/activities.png "Activities"){: .align-center}

-See how both `FrontEndPass` and `BackEndPass` live within the `Compiler` activity?
+See how both `FRONT_END_PASS` and `BACK_END_PASS` live within the `COMPILER` activity?
 After a [quick check with the official docs](https://docs.microsoft.com/cpp/build-insights/reference/sdk/cpp-event-data-types/compiler-pass){:target="_blank"} we can see both classes inherit from `CompilerPass`.
 And that class has two interesting members:

   * `InputSourcePath`: path to the source file that gets compiled.
   * `OutputObjectPath`: path to the compiled output file.